ChenQian0618/Homepage/README.md

 <b>Qian Chen</b>
 </div>

-I am currently pursuing the Ph.D. degree of the School of Mechanical Engineering, Shanghai Jiao Tong University, Shanghai, China.
-My current research is focusing on interpretable deep learning and intelligent mechanical fault diagnosis.
+I am currently woring on Audio department of Consumer Bussiness Group, Huawei Co., and receiced the Ph.D. degree of the School of Mechanical Engineering, Shanghai Jiao Tong University, Shanghai, China.
+My research was focusing on interpretable deep learning and intelligent mechanical fault diagnosis.

 ---